 International Travelers: Prepare to use cellular data, download materials, and for limited access.

 - Download online materials you may need in case you cannot access U-M Google, U-M Box, YouTube, Google, Facebook, Twitter, blogs, and other websites that are blocked in some countries.
+Also download and install a VPN client before you leave; in some countries it may be difficult or impossible to download one.
+(See Use a Secure Internet Connection for VPN download links and details.)

 - Notify people in advance that you may not be able to read and respond to email.
 Some governments restrict access to Google Apps.
 Due to international sanctions, for example, users are unable to access Google Apps from the Crimea region of Ukraine.